Search by Keyword

 And, since we were in the age of compact discs, an “Anthology 2 CD Sampler” was also produced at about the same time and sent to radio stations to promote the album, “I’m Only Sleeping” being contained therein as well.

-Not to be forgotten, of course, is the box set “The Beatles In Mono,” which contains the British mono version having the most backward guitar of all the available mixes.
+Not to be forgotten, of course, is the box set “The Beatles In Mono,” which contains the British mono mix.
 This September 9th, 2009 release was the first time this mono version was made available in America.

 Even though the group did finish up their touring days after the entire “Revolver” sessions were complete, they were well into the beginnings of the “studio experimental” phase of their career.
 Therefore, “I’m Only Sleeping” was never performed live, nor could it have been to their satisfaction.